JosephZoeller/GoSend/README.md

 ## Found a bug?

 Please submit a bug report to GitHub with as much detail as possible.
-Please include the log.txt if applicable.
+Please include the log files if applicable.